Digital Heritage Fieldschool

 Equipment Requirements

 All Digital Heritage Fieldschool students will be required to bring a laptop (Mac, Windows, or Linux) – which will be used for all project development during the course of the Fieldschool.
-Students should have a code editor installed on their laptop.
-A good list of (free/open source) options can be found here.
+All additional software will be open source and free to download.
+All additional necessary equipment will be provided.

 Prerequisites